Jimdo Shop Review 2023: The Best Way to Create an Online Store?

 There are also some differences in the number of features: Adding product variations, different shop designs, advanced discount options, and base price strikethroughs are available only to Business and VIP subscribers.
 The latter can also look forward to the legal text manager, automatic entries on platforms like Facebook and Google, professional design analysis, and VIP support.

 Jimdo does not charge transaction fees, so you'll only need to worry about those charged by your payment gateway.

 Your choice of editor plays no role in the price, however, you can only select one of the two.

 An overview of Jimdo's prices can be found here:

-However, this is a review of Jimdo's ecommerce platform, and here, we wouldn't be doing our job if we glossed over all of the shortcomings we encountered.
-These start with how the provider advertises the service, which to us, could do with greater description and transparency.
-We repeat: Nowhere or at no time during registration were we informed of the differences between Jimdo Dolphin and Jimdo Creator, or given the choice between one or the other.
-We received a download link for Jimdo Dolphin, and only by way of our knowledge of the provider, were we able to access Jimdo Creator.
+However, this is a review of Jimdo's ecommerce platform, and we won't gloss over its shortcomings.
+These start with how the provider advertises its service which isn't transparent.
+At no time during registration were we informed about the differences between Jimdo Dolphin and Jimdo Creator, or given the choice between one or the other.
+We received a download link for Jimdo Dolphin, and only because we had experience with the provider, were we able to access Jimdo Creator.

-Taken together, it seems as though Jimdo's offerings weren't really well-thought-out, and those aspects which bothered us for the service's website builder, are magnified in its ecommerce platform.
+Taken together, it seems as though Jimdo's offerings weren't really well thought out, and those aspects which bothered us about the service's website builder, are magnified in its ecommerce platform.

 Jimdo is the only ecommerce platform that offers two editors.
-If ease of use is important to you, but you'd prefer some more options in terms of adding products and marketing, BigCommerce is worth checking out.
-This platform impresses thanks to its product management features, powerful sales generating abilities, and solid marketing and analytics.
-Personalizing your online store is easy thanks to the editor's limitations.
+If ease of use is important to you, but you'd prefer more marketing and product options, BigCommerce is worth checking out.
+This platform impresses thanks to its product management features, powerful sales-generating abilities, and solid marketing and analytics.
+Personalizing your online store is easy thanks to its editor's limitations.